-First, note that if we successfully create a block, then we simplify the remaining problem, where the 'complexity' of the problem for our purposes here is the sum of labels plus the sum of branching operations:
+First, note that if we successfully create a block, then we simplify the remaining problem, where the 'complexity' of the problem for our purposes now is the sum of labels plus the some of branching operations:

-- This is trivial for Simple blocks (since we now have a Next block which is strictly smaller). - It is true for Loop blocks simply by removing branching operations (there must be a branching back to an entry, which becomes a continue). - For Multiple blocks, if the Next block is non-empty then we have split into strictly smaller blocks (in number of labels) than before.
+- This is trivial for Simple blocks (since we now have a Next block which is strictly smaller). - It is true for loop blocks simply by removing branching operations (there must be a branching back to an entry, which becomes a continue). - For multiple blocks, if the Next block is non-empty then we have split into strictly smaller blocks (in number of labels) than before.
 If the next block is empty, then since we built the Multiple block from a set of labels with more than one entry, then the Handled blocks are strictly smaller than the current one.
+The remaining case is when we have a single entry.

-We have seen that whenever we successfully create a block, we simplify the remaining problem as defined above, which means that we must eventually halt successfully (since we strictly decrease a nonnegative integer).
-The remaining issue is whether we can reach a situation where we cannot successfully create a block, which is if we reach the final part of the relooper algorithm, but cannot create a Loop block there.
+The remaining issue is whether we can reach a situation where we fail to create a block due to an error, that is, that the claim in the last part does not hold.
 For that to occur, we must not be able to return to any of the entries (or else we would create a Loop block).
-Assume that indeed we cannot return to any of the entries.
-But if that is so, we can create a Multiple block with Handled blocks that each include one of the entries (and possibly additional labels as well), since each entry label cannot be reached from any other label by our assumption earlier, thus contradicting that assumption and concluding the proof.
+But since that is so, we can, at minimum, create a Multiple block with entries for all the current entries, since the entry labels themselves cannot be reached, contradicting the assumption that we cannot create a block, and concluding the proof.

-(We have not, of course, proven that the shape of the blocks is optimal in any sense.
-However, even if it is possible to optimize them further, the Relooper already gives a very substantial speedup due to the move from the switch-ina-loop construction to more natural JavaScript code flow structures.)
+We have not, of course, proven that the shape of the blocks is optimal in any sense.
+However, even if it is possible to optimize them, the Relooper already gives a very substantial speedup due to the move from the switch-ina-loop construction to more natural JavaScript code flow structures.
+TODO: A little data here.

-4. Example Uses
+4 Example Uses

-Emscripten has been run successfully on several real-world codebases.
-We present some examples here to give an idea of the various opportunities made possible by Emscripten.
+Emscripten has been run successfully on several real-world codebases, including the following: